ONSdigital/rm-action-service/README.md

 * Place the Action Request(s) on the ActionInstruction queue.

 ### Plan Execution (default: 1s delay between invocations)
+* For each action plan:
+    * If there are no cases in the local database for the action plan, do nothing.
+    * Get the cases, action rules and action types from the local database.
+    * For each case and each rule for the action plan, if the rule has triggered, create actions and save them to the database.

+### Report Scheduler (default: 1s delay between invocations)
+Creates a report using the stored procedure ActionReport.mi

 ## Copyright
 Copyright (C) 2017 Crown Copyright (Office for National Statistics)